dennuguyen/comp1531-proj/src/assumptions.md

 ### auth_register()
 - when user registers, automatically login
-- if user handle is alraedy taken on register then suffix a number
+- if user handle is already taken on register then concatenate a number

 ## channel.py

 ### channel_invite()
 - user immmediately becomes channel member after being invited
 - returns empty list on success
-- self-invitation does nothing
+- self-invitation if already a member does nothing as this can be a useful feature to find a particular channel

 ### channel_details()
 - all_members key will include list of channel members including owners